rohinimuralidharan/dx_denovo/docs/containerization/helm/helm_cf192andlater.md

-# Deploying HCL DX CF196 to container platforms using Helm \| HCL Digital Experience
+# Deploying HCL DX CF196 to container platforms using Helm

 This topic provides administrators with a high-level overview of the HCL Digital Experience 9.5 Kubernetes and OpenShift deployment capabilities using Helm.